ZhansayaM/trello_task/README.md

 1. Edit the cards
 2. Delete the cards
 3. Save items in the localStorage
-4. Save the date of creation and date of last edit for the items
+4. Save the date of creation and date of last edit of the items